BendingSpoons/tempura-swift/README.md

 # Anatomy of a Screen
-In Tempura a Screen is composed by three components that interoperate to get the actual pixels to the screen and to keep them updated when the state changes.
+In Tempura, a Screen is composed by three different components that interoperate to get the actual pixels on the screen and to keep them updated when the state changes.
-These are `ViewController`, `View` and `ViewModel`.
+These are: `ViewController`, `View` and `ViewModel`.

 ![AnatomyOfAScreen](./readme.png)